About

 Gabriela Ortiz

-Kaleidoscope Krew
+Kaleidoscope Krew Artistic Director

 Gabriela Ortiz is excited to be a part of the Kaleidoscope team.
 She gradated from Columbia College Chicago with double major in Dance and Performing Arts Management.
 Gabriela has performed at Carnival Chicago, opened for Beyonce’s dancers at the Shrine, choreographed and danced in a national ad campaign for formidable entities, danced with several Chicago companies, including Desuaño, and currently enjoys choreographing for Chicago-based shows and dance companies.
 She has performed works by Pam McNeil, Trae Turner, Sofia Perez, Kris Bellive, Denita Inez, Ginger Jensen and international choreographer Xu Chung.
 She greatly enjoys sharing her love of dance while instilling self-confidence in all her dance classes.

-Molly Eder
+Molly Gemerchak

 Ashley Hogue